 With 27-years of private-sector marketing success, he knows how to deliver on-time and on, or under, budget.
-He understands how to keep promises and improve the customer experience through innovative and responsive ways to better serve consumers.
-Think about it.
-Wouldn't it be great if your state government served its taxpayers better, more efficiently and responsively?
+He understands how to keep promises and improve the customer experience through innovative and responsive ways to communicate and better serve consumers.
+He has a dream and a plan to reimage state government to serve its taxpayers better, more efficiently and responsively.
 There is so much room for improvement and waste-elimination.
 If you're not sure where we're going with this, think about your experiences with DMV.
 Now, think better, more efficient and responsive, with a smile.
 We can make it happen across all state agencies!
-Mitch knows we can do better.
+Mitch knows how.

 Briefly, In 2020, Bolinsky:

 - Had the misappropriated portion of $116,000 returned to the Sandy Hook Workers Assistance Program;

 - Is working with the Attorney General to hold accountable those who misappropriated charitable funds;